About Android App Bundles

 What is Play App Signing?

 Every APK on Android must be cryptographically signed with an app signing key in order to be installable.
 The Android platform uses the key to ensure that any app updates match the installed app on a device so that, after an initial install happens, each app update comes from the same key holder.
 This reduces the risk of malicious app updates.
 Launched in 2017, Play App Signing is Google Play's key management service that protects and manages Play developers' app signing keys for their Play-distributed apps.
 In addition, Play App Signing performs the signing operation on the APKs that Play generates from uploaded AABs.
-In August 2021, Play App Signing became required for new apps so that they can use AABs.
+Play App Signing is required for new apps so that they can use AABs.

 Why did Google launch Play App Signing?